LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 For a given optimization problem, you might try a few algorithms to make sure you are finding a true optimum.
-If you try several and they do not agree, observe the alleged optimum for each and determine whether it is the minimum or maximum among those you tried.
+If you try several and they do not agree, at most one of them is correct.
+Observe the alleged optimum for each and determine whether it is the minimum or maximum among those you tried.
 Often, the difference is a matter of setting a high number of iterations, by passing the option ```maxiter``` or by increasing the tolerance,